-Robert Indiana’s sculpture ART, conceived in 1972, represents one of the most important new directions in the artist’s work developed during the 1970s.
+Robert Indiana’s sculpture ART, conceived in 1972, represents an important new direction in the artist’s work from the 1970s.
 It combines several of Indiana’s signature stylistic elements, blending language and image together with hard-edge line and pure color.
-Indiana first developed his distinctive interpretation of ART in 1970 as a design for a museum poster for the exhibition “American Art Since 1960”at the Princeton University Art Museum.
-As Indiana recounted in his Autochronology, “The artist is commissioned to do the poster for this show, unveiling the next single word to occupy his attention largely in the Seventies: ART.
+Indiana first debuted his distinctive interpretation of ART in 1970 as a design for a museum poster for the exhibition American Art Since 1960 at the Princeton University Art Museum.
+As Indiana recounted in his autochronolgy, “The artist is commissioned to do the poster for this show, unveiling the next single word to occupy his attention largely in the Seventies: ART.
 A poster, other posters, prints, paintings, culminating in sculpture just as had LOVE.”

 ART made its debut as a sculpture in Indiana’s 1972 solo exhibition at the Denise René Gallery in New York.
-The exhibition was Indiana’s first solo exhibition in New York since his famed 1966 LOVE show at the Stable Gallery six years earlier, and through its choice of works was intended to provide a major statement on Indiana’s achievements as well as point to the new directions his art was taking.
+The exhibition was Indiana’s first solo exhibition in New York since his famed 1966 “LOVE show” at the Stable Gallery six years earlier, and through its choice of works was intended to provide a major statement on Indiana’s achievements as well as point to the new directions his art was taking.

-In ART, Indiana returned to his formative interest in three-letter words such as EAT, DIE, HUG and ERR, which he had used in many of his most important sculptures and paintings of the early 1960s.
+In ART, Indiana returned to his formative interest in three-letter words such as EAT, DIE, HUG, and ERR, which he had used in many of his sculptures and paintings of the early 1960s.
 From these seemingly simple words, Indiana extracts a powerful range of associations.
 ART suggests both a pictogram and a concrete poem, engaging in a semiotic play that collapses signifier and signified.
 Altering the typical side by side placement of letters, so that “A” forms a supporting structure that the “R” and “T” lean against, Indiana’s sculpture impels the viewer to confront this familiar combination of three letters in entirely new ways.